Junior the bear settled under a suburban LA home. Why that’s a conservation win.

 Why We Wrote This

-A less formal survey (internet search) highlights an abundance of LA-area bear videos: One bear cools off in a backyard kiddie pool in Monrovia, also in the San Gabriel foothills, on a 108-degree-day.
+A less formal survey (internet search) highlights an abundance of LA-area bear videos: One bear cools off in a backyard kiddie pool in Monrovia, also in the San Gabriel foothills, on a 108-degree day.
 Another, a little farther west, rummages through trash cans in Pacific Palisades.
 And just last Sunday the Los Angeles Times ran a Page 1 story about bears’ ability to open doors.

-Generally speaking, says a spokesperson for the California Department of Fish & Wildlife, trash is the greatest lure.
+Generally speaking, says a spokesperson for the California Department of Fish and Wildlife, trash is the greatest lure.
 And bears will return to places where they’ve been successful before – one bear, for instance, has been traveling back and forth for months between the San Gabriel Mountains and Malibu, where the county meets the sea.

 With 40 million people, and between 50,000 and 80,000 bears roaming the state, human-bear encounters here are not novel – more than 6,000 incidents of bear-human conflict were reported from 2017 through 2022, more than doubling in the last two years of that period.